 verb/expression.

 A catch phrase that became popular after a comedy skit on Taiwan variety show 《大学生了没》 featuring a netizen named “Miss Lin” pretending to be a stylist spread on the internet.
-It means to hold steady, maintain composure, stay strong, stay calm, keep cool.
+It means to hold steady, maintain composure, stay strong, stay calm, keep cool, or even to capture, command, take control of a situation or scene.

 Link to this entry.